lillin/pop_repo_backend/README.md

 - Create `.env` file in project's root directory and provide variables from `.env.example`
 - Make sure if port `8000` is available
 - Run `docker-compose up` from project's root

+If `requirements.txt` was updated, run `docker-compose build` to install new libraries.
 <br>

 _To run project using virtual environment:_